mqliang/libipvs/README.md

   between IPVS routers, as done with keepalived `lvs_sync_daemon_interface`

 ### Acknowledgments
-* The code is first copied from https://github.com/qmsk/clusterf, so all kudos goes @SpComb.
+* The code is first “borrowed” from https://github.com/qmsk/clusterf, so all kudos goes @SpComb.
 I moved the code out into this dedicated project, with a better API, proper tests and concurrency safety, so everyone would benefit from having a good and well-tested package.

 ### Alternatives
 Other pure go implementation of IPVS that maybe useful: